Boulder County Poor Farm

-Boulder County Poor Farm is the site of a poor farm in Boulder County, Colorado, where long-term care for the county's indigent was provided from 1902 to 1918.
-The site was operating as a farm from 1897, and many of the original farm buildings are still present, including a main house built in Queen Anne style.
+Boulder County Poor Farm is the site of a poor farm in the Valmont area of Boulder County, Colorado, where long-term care for the county's indigent was provided from 1902 to 1918.
+The site operated as a farm from 1897, and many of the original farm buildings are still present, including a main house built in Queen Anne style.
 It was listed on the National Register of Historic Places in 2011.

 Starting in 1875, Boulder County leased a series of properties to serve as the county poorhouse.
-In 1902, the 120 acre farm on today's 63rd Street was purchased to house the institution; many modifications were made to the farm house, including the construction of a two-story dormitory annex.
+In 1902, the 120 acre farm on today's 63rd Street was purchased to house the Boulder County Poor Farm and Hospital; many modifications were made to the farm house, including the construction of a two-story dormitory annex.
 By 1918, a larger building was needed, and the institution was moved to another location.
 The farm was sold and returned to private operation.
+In 2018, a century after the county left the property, the city of Boulder purchased the combined Poor Farm / Fort Chambers (a/k/a Fort Valmont) property for Open Space Mountain Parks (OSMP) use.